videojs/admin/COLLABORATOR_GUIDE.md

 #### Current Video.js

-Make sure go to the main branch and grab the latest updates.
+Make sure you go to the main branch and grab the latest updates.

 ```sh
 git checkout main